What are the relevant government entities relating to immigration in your jurisdiction?

 What are the requirements for becoming a sponsor of employment-based migrants and what are the role and reporting duties of sponsors?

-For most immigrant categories, the employer is required to go through the DOL’s permanent labor certification (PERM) process, which includes a recruiting test of the labor market to ensure that U.S. workers are not available for the position.
-If all requirements are met, the DOL will issue a PERM certification and the employer may submit Form I-140 Immigrant Petition for Alien Worker with USCIS.
+For most immigrant categories, the employer is required to go through the DOL’s permanent labor certification (PERM) process, which includes recruiting test of the labor market to ensure that U.S. workers are not available for the position.
+If all requirements are met, the DOL will issue a PERM certification and the employer may then submit Form I-140 Immigrant Petition for Alien Worker with USCIS.
 Certain qualifying immigrants can petition for themselves under limited circumstances.
 EB-1 workers do not require Labor Certification, and EB-2 workers may request a National Interest Waiver on the basis that waiving Labor Certification is in the national interest of the U.S.

-Employers should regularly conduct internal compliance checks to make sure records are up to date and employment and compensation are consistent with labor condition applications.
+Employers should regularly conduct internal compliance checks to make sure records are up to date and employment and compensation is consistent with labor condition applications.
 Employers may receive random, unannounced inspections by USCIS, ICE and DOL officials to verify compliance with immigration and labor policies.

 Are applications filed electronically, or paper base?
 Is a physical visa/work permit document issued or is an electronic approval issued?

 Some immigration applications may be filed electronically at www.uscis.gov, such as an application for naturalization, and some forms of employment authorization.
-Other immigration applications must be mailed to a USCIS lockbox, a secure facility the government uses to collect applications and fees.
+Other immigration applications must be mailed to a USCIS office or lockbox, a secure facility the government uses to collect applications and fees.
 Employees receive a physical visa or employment authorization document.

 Is an in-person attendance/interview required as part of the visa/work permit application process?
 Is an individual required to enrol their biometrics (digital photo, fingerprint scan) as part of the visa/work permit process?